nicolgorostiaga/Rover-project/TX2_Nodes-master/README.md

   $ sudo ldconfig

 ## How to Run
-On the TX2, or whatever you are running the TX2 nodes on, navigate to the build directory after running the make command, and type in the following command.
+On the TX2, navigate to the build directory after running the make command, and type in the following command.

 $ sudo ./tx2_master